LiliaFramework/Lilia/docs/docs/libraries/lia.languages.md

 ## Overview

-The languages library loads localization files from directories.
-It resolves phrase

-keys to translated text and allows runtime language switching.
-Language files live

-in `languages/langname.lua` within schemas or modules and contain tables of

-localized phrases.
-Loaded phrases are stored in `lia.lang.stored` while display

-names are kept in `lia.lang.names`.
+The languages library loads localisation files from directories, resolves phrase keys to translated text, and supports runtime language switching.
+Language files live in `languages/<langname>.lua` inside schemas or modules; each file defines a `LANGUAGE` table of phrases.
+Loaded phrases are cached in `lia.lang.stored`, while user-facing language names are kept in `lia.lang.names`.

 ---